 Psychotherapist is a generic term which usually designates a professional conducting some form of counselling, psychotherapy or psychology, rather than any specific form of training.

 Psychology is the scientific study of how minds function, and the factors influencing how people behave.
 Several areas of applied psychology, such as clinical psychology and counselling psychology, are regulated professions and require the highest academic level of training (typically a doctorate).

 Counselling Psychologists apply their knowledge to help people find helpful ways to address their difficulties and develop positive mindsets and healthy coping strategies.
 They also consider all aspects of their clients’ life, including their relationships, rather than only addressing a diagnosis or ‘treating’ a specific problem.

 Psychiatrists go through medical training during which they specialise in mental illnesses.
 A psychiatric approach typically focuses on diagnosing mental illnesses and treating them using medication.
 Psychiatrists may also recommend or offer other treatments, such as counselling.

-A psychologist is a professional highly trained in addressing psychological and mental health difficulties.
+A psychologist is a professional highly trained in assessing and addressing psychological and mental health difficulties.

-They can help you to understand the psychological processes which are at the root of your problems and those which maintain them.
-They will also help you to identify personal strategies to help you change, rather than simply listening to you or applying a standard technique.
+As a psychologist, I can help you understand the psychological processes which are at the root of your problems and those which keep you stuck.
+I will also guide you to identify personal strategies to help you change durably and for the better, rather than simply listening to you or applying a standard counselling technique.

-A psychologist’s fees may be more expensive than other types of therapists, but this reflects their high level of training (a doctorate takes 3 to 4 years of intense university studying and practice at postgraduate level) and the time they will invest before and after each session to develop a meaningful and accurate psychological perspective of yourself and your difficulties.
+As a psychologist, my fees are more expensive than some other therapists, but this reflects my high level of training and the time I invest before and after each session, to develop a meaningful and accurate psychological perspective of you and your difficulties.